mainmatter/playbook/development-process/README.md

 ##### Pull Requests

-Branches are not merged back to the `master` branch directly but via pull requests (or whatever similar mechanism the tool used in a particular project provides).
-Similarly to issues, pull requests should have all the information necessary for everyone to understand what they do, how and why.
+Branches are not merged back to the `master` branch directly but via pull requests (or whatever similar mechanism the tools used in a particular project provide).
+Similarly to issues, pull requests should have all the information necessary for everyone to understand what they do, how they do it and why.
 In particular, good pull requests should have:

 - a high-level summary of the changes that the pull request contains that provides the reader with a good overview without having to look at the actual code changes
-- guidance for testing the added or changed functionality; this is helpful for the reviewer, product or business experts looking at the pull request on a preview system and any QA people
+- guidance for testing the added or changed functionality; this is helpful for the reviewer, product or business experts looking at the pull request on a [preview system](#preview-systems) and any QA people
 - before and after screenshots or even screen recordings in case of a visual change
 - a reference to the issue the changes in the pull request are refering to; if